nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :information_source: **Notes:**
 * `DATE TIME` and `INTERVAL TIME_PERIOD` must follow the criteria defined in [Task parameters](#parameter-constraints).
 * If `TIME` is omitted, the task will be created with a default time of `0000` hours.
-* `DATE TIME` itself can be omitted as well, this will result in the task being created with a task date and time of 24 hours from the moment of creation.
+* `If `DATE TIME` is omitted, the task will be created with a date and time 24 hours from the moment of creation.
-* `INTERVAL TIME_PERIOD` is used to specify a recurring task i.e if the Task date passes, it will automatically generate the next Task based on the recurrence.
+* If the patient already contains tasks on `24-10-22` and `27-10-22`, the new task will be the 2nd task for the patient after the one on `24-10-22`.
-* If `INTERVAL TIME_PERIOD` is omitted, then the task created will be a non recurring task, i.e one off task.
+* If `INTERVAL TIME_PERIOD` is omitted, then the task created will be a non-recurring task, i.e. one off task.
-* Note that tasks are automatically sorted in chronological order upon being added. <br> e.g. the patient already contains tasks on `24-10-22` and `27-10-22`, the new task will be the 2nd task for the patient after the one on `24-10-22`.
+* Note that tasks are automatically sorted in chronological order upon being added. <br> e.g. If the patient already contains tasks on `24-10-22` and `27-10-22`, the new task will be the 2nd task for the patient after the one on `24-10-22`.
 * If the day portion of the date exceeds the last day of that calendar month, it would default to the last day of the month. <br>
   e.g `31-4-22` will be automatically converted to `30-4-22` or `30-2-20` will be converted to `29-2-20` since 2020 is a leap year.